skeeto/skeeto.github.com/_posts/2023-03-23-Practical-libc-free-threading-on-Linux.markdown

 their first two parameters.
 Per the reference `clone(2)` prototype above: the first system call argument is `flags` and the second argument is the new `stack`, which will point directly at the `stack_head`.
 However, the stack pointer arrives in `rdi`.
-So I load the flags (`0x50f00L`) into `rsi`, then exchange (`xchg`) the registers in the inline assembly, preparing both system call arguments at once.
+So I copy `stack` into the second argument register, `rsi`, then load the flags (`0x50f00`) into the first argument register, `rdi`.
+The system call number goes in `rax`.

-Where does that `0x50f00L` come from?
-That's the bare minimum thread spawn flag set expressed as a constant.
+Where does that `0x50f00` come from?
+That's the bare minimum thread spawn flag set in hexadecimal.
 If any flag is missing then threads will not spawn reliably — as discovered the hard way by trial and error across different system configurations, not from documentation.
-Give it a name if you like, but don't use an automatic local variable because it's a naked function.
+It's computed normally like so:

 ```c
     long flags = 0;